cvdebeer/MS2-Hallowed-Hunt/README.md

 ###### Konami Code

-This was added to the game as a bit of hidden fun for the user. :arrow_right: This was tested by entering the secret code: "halloween" at random junctures to see that it popped up and closeable again.
+This was added to the game as a bit of hidden fun for the User. :arrow_right: This was tested by entering the secret code: "halloween" at random junctures to see that it popped up and closeable again.
 Try it yourself :stuck_out_tongue_winking_eye:

 ##### JavaScript